4wuyan/distributed-message-broadcast/README.md

-Availability is instantly guaranteed when one or more servers crash or network partition happens, as the system does not rely on correct global information (such as the global SERVER_ANNOUNCE or LOCK_REQUEST in Project 1).
+Availability is instantly guaranteed when one or more servers crash or network partition happens, since the system does not rely on the correctness of global information (such as the global SERVER_ANNOUNCE or LOCK_ALLOWED in Project 1).
 The information of local neighbours is sufficient for the system to operate.
 Activity broadcast, registration, and redirection still function in each sub-network as expected.

 Partition recovery
 --------------------